Active and Inactive SPC-2C and SPC-2C/E Results

-SPC-2C benchmark results provide a source of comparative storage performance information that is objective, relevant, and verifiable.
+SPC-2C Results provide a source of comparative storage performance information that is objective, relevant, and verifiable.
 That information will provide value throughout the storage product lifecycle, which includes development of product requirements, product implementation, performance tuning, capacity planning, market positioning, and purchase evaluations.

 SPC Benchmark 2C (SPC-2C)